mauroseb/bootstrap-rhosp/README.md

    - Create overcloud vms

+*NOTE: There are more mature and complex ways to achieve similar results like infrared project or TripleO quickstart*

 ### Prerequisits

  - Have a fresh fedora build
+ - At least 96 GB of RAM
  - Internet connection
  - Following software installed:
    - git